nuitrcs/linking-vscode-to-llms-workshop/README.md

 - **Embedding models** — used by Continue for code search and context retrieval

 > **A note on VRAM:** Larger models require more GPU memory.
 If you're running on a laptop with limited GPU memory (e.g., 8 GB), stick to 7–9B parameter models.
 If you have no discrete GPU, models will run on CPU — they'll work, just more slowly.

+In this workshop we will use Ollama to launch the model and then interact with the models via a "harness" installed as a VS Code extension.
+We include instructions below for connecting Ollama models to GitHub Copilot Chat and Continue.
+Though we don't discuss it here, you could also use Claude Code as a harness and connect to an Ollama model instead of Claude.
+There are *many* other harnesses that you could explore for the command line and/or VS Code Extensions.

 ### C.1 Install Ollama